Hebrews 12: 1, 2

 3. When you feel like giving up, remember that in God’s eyes you are already a winner.
 Recall that even now you are seated with Christ in heaven.
 In God’s eyes the outcome has already been determined.
 Even though the score may seem stacked against you, if you know Jesus, his victory is yours.
 And one day you will openly share in his triumph.
 Let those who name the name of the Lord rejoice in him.
 Remember who you are and whose you are.
 God has not given us a spirit of fear but of love and power and a sound mind (2 Timothy 1:7).
 Let that truth of God give you strength when you feel like you cannot go on.

-“Is your faith strong,” a Christian man was asked a few hours before his death.
-“No, but my Jesus is.”
 It does not matter whether your faith is strong or weak today.
 During the year to come your faith will rise and fall according to the varying seasons and tides of life.
 But do not worry if your faith does not seem strong.
-We are not saved by faith in Christ but by Christ who saves by faith.
-Even faith like a mustard seed is honoured by God.
+We are not saved by our faith but by Christ who saves us.